jmholzer/daily-phrase/README.md

 ## Upload

 Created video files are stored in an S3 bucket.
 This is currently not configurable.
-Authorisation is currently handled using `aws configure`.
+Authorisation is currently handled using the [AWS shared credentials file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file).